-Sarvana is also taking advantage of a program that he might not have found at a different school.
-Because of COD's long-standing association with the Congress-Bundestag Youth Exchange for Young Professionals (CBYX) program, Sarvana will spend the 2013-2014 academic year studying and working in Germany.
-He is one of only 75 students in the U.S. selected from more than 600 applicants for participation in this year-long, federally funded fellowship for study and work in Germany.
+Sarvana also took advantage of a program that he might not have found at a different school.
+Because of COD's long-standing association with the Congress-Bundestag Youth Exchange for Young Professionals (CBYX) program, Sarvana spent the 2013-2014 academic year studying and working in Germany.
+He was one of only 75 students in the U.S. selected from more than 600 applicants for participation in this year-long, federally funded fellowship for study and work in Germany.

 “Ever since I was a young child, I’ve had the desire to travel and see the world because of my interests in other nations and cultures,” he said.
 “Also, with the world globalizing at unprecedented rates, programs like these are very important for students aspiring to go into the field of business.”

-After his time in Germany, Sarvana will transfer to a four-year school and obtain his bachelor’s degree.
+Sarvana is returning to College of DuPage, where he will finish his associate’s degree before transferring to a four-year school and obtain his bachelor’s degree.
 He then wants to work in the financial industry while obtaining his MBA and someday own an investment company.

 While he selected College of DuPage for the obvious reasons, Sarvana gained far more than he ever expected.